verse-lab/sisyphus/readme.md

 - The documentation for the abstraction over Coq's API `Coq.Proof.PROOF`
 - The documentation for our expression generator `Expr_generator`
 - The documentation for `Proof_reduction`

+### Adding new benchmarks

+To add a new benchmark named `my_benchmark`, do the following:

+1. Add a new directory under `resources` with the following files:
+   - `my_benchmark_old.ml` -- the old version of the program
+   - `my_benchmark_new.ml` -- the new version of the program
+   - `Verify_my_benchmark_old.v` -- the old version of the proof
+   - `Verify_my_benchmark_new.v` -- the new proof stub, which contains only the specification copied from the old proof
+   - `dune` -- a dune file that specifies the dependencies of the example (see `resources/array_exists/dune` for an example)
+   - NOTE the folowing:
+     - the name of the directory should be the same as the name of the example
+     - all OCaml programs must annotate all types explicitly and should be written in SSA-style

+2. Run `dune build @gen-build-rules --auto-promote` to ensure the new example is built correctly with the common dependencies.

+3. Add a new directory named `benchmarks/my_benchmark`.

+4. Add a new file `benchmarks/my_benchmark/test_my_benchmark.ml` with the following contents (see `benchmarks/array_exists/test_array_exists.ml` for another example)):

+    ```ocaml
+    module T = Benchmark_utils.Make (struct let name = "my_benchmark" end)

+    let () =
+    T.add_test "my_benchmark"
+      (Benchmark_utils.sisyphus_runs_on
+          ~path:"../../resources/my_benchmark"
+          ~coq_name:"ProofsMyBenchmark"
+          ~common_path:"../../resources/common"
+          ~common_coq_name:"Common")

+    let () =
+    Benchmark_utils.run "my_benchmark_test"
+    ```

+5. Run `dune runtest benchmarks/my_benchmark` to assert that Sisyphus generates a proof for the new benchmark.

 ### Navigating the project